section-engineering-education/engineering-education/content/articles/node-cypress-testing/index.md

 Now that we have the basics done, we can now get into the real testing and see what cypress can do.

 To view the page, run `npx serve` to render the index file.
-The command also copies the url in your clipboard so you can directly paste it in your browser.
+The command also copies the url in your clipboard so you can directly paste it into your browser.

 #### Step 3: Writing tests